code-game-project/website/docs/specification/api-routes.md

     description: The game ID.
     type: string
   join_secret:
-    description: The secret required to join the game.
+    description: The join secret of the game. (required if protected == true)
     type: string
 ```
 #### 403